-Each time I go to the movies (or watch a TV show or read a book), I can’t help but understand these characters in the same ways I understand my patients.
-This, I then bring to my writings on films.
-Since films depict real human problems with startling accuracy.
-Wonder why this is so?
+Each time I go to the movies, view a film on Hulu or Netflix, or watch a TV series, I can’t help but understand the characters in the same ways I understand my patients.
+And, when I do, I get inspired to write.
+This, I then bring to my Characters on the Couch blog.
+It’s amazing how films and TV can depict real human problems with startling accuracy.
+Do you wonder why?

-My writings on film at Characters on the Couch give me a chance to tell you what I see in ways similar to how I talk with my patients.
+So, that’s what I do in my writings on film at Characters on the Couch.
+I offer you a psychological narrative of what I see in ways similar to how I talk with my patients.